wangyixiang/tensorflow-mnist-batch-read-and-train-tutorial/Readme.md

     print(debug_label)
 ```

-- This code runs the data reading operation and training operation separately.
-You can also connect these operations and finish with only one sess.run(), but here we enable to use logits for both training data and testing (scoring) data by separating these operations.
+- This code runs data-reading operation and training operation separately.
+You can also connect these operations and do with only one sess.run(), but here we enable logits (with weights and bias) to be used for both training data and testing (scoring) data by separating these operations.

 ```python
 with tf.Session() as sess: